 “It is quite sobering to see how many of these drivers (who one can safely assume are more involved and enthusiastic than average) make basic errors,” he says.
 “It starts with the way many of them sit behind the wheel. … Sitting too far back means you can’t apply full pressure to the brake pedal or brace yourself against the footrest.
 Almost all participants hold the wheel at '10 and 2' [o'clock] and have to be reminded (many times over) to hold it at the 9 and 3 position.”

 There’s no reason for drivers to feel less worthy for taking such a course.
 Even the most experienced drivers can benefit from them.
-They are good practice for anyone, especially adults who might have become lax after years of driving.
+They are good practice for anyone, from adults who might have become lax after years of driving to those brand-new to driving.
+It can be very beneficial to enroll your teen or new driver in additional driving safety courses.
+You may also want to consider adding Accident Forgiveness to your teen's auto insurance policy, which can help avoid penalties in the unfortunate event of a first accident.

 Advanced driver training courses take drivers through the basics, such as seat adjustment, steering (do not steer with one hand) and even scanning the road for possible hazards.